reverbrobotics/rero_docs/docs/ros-integration.md

 ### 1. Install gRPC

 Follow the official gRPC C++ quickstart to build and install gRPC to a prefix such as `~/grpc_install`.
+The current version of gRPC that is used for Rero Core and Rero ROS is `v1.73.0`.

 ### 2. Build with `colcon`